 - Peer assessment

-- A portfolio like LinguaFolio that shows what you can do
+- A portfolio like LinguaFolio Online that shows what students can do using the target language

 As you plan your lessons:

 - Identify the specific short-term learning goals for each class and share those goals with students

 - Identify specific long-term learning goals for each unit and share those goals with students